FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) models are on an exponential growth curve.
-A recent study shows that in less than two years, the compute and memory requirements for DNN training have increased by 1800$\times$ and 1500$\times$, respectively \cite{CerebrasKeynote}.
-Distributing the training across multiple accelerators or Neural Processing Units (NPUs) is a common practice today to reduce the training time.
-However, one critical side-effect of distributed training is the communication overhead between NPUs to synchronize model gradients and/or activations, depending on the \emph{parallelization strategy}.
-As the number of NPUs scale, the communication overhead increases, up to a point where it becomes the dominant factor in distributed training latency~\cite{astrasim,hotiPaper,FlexFlow,NVidiaSwitch}.
+DNN models are on an exponential growth curve.
+A recent study shows that in less than two years, the compute and memory requirements for DNN training have increased by 1,800$\times$ and 1,500$\times$, respectively~\cite{CerebrasKeynote}.
+Distributing the training across multiple accelerators or neural processing units~(NPUs) is a common practice today to reduce the training time.
+However, one critical side effect of distributed training is the communication overhead between NPUs to synchronize model gradients and/or activations, depending on the parallelization strategy.
+As the number of NPUs scales, communication overhead increases, up to a point where it becomes the dominant factor in distributed training latency~\cite{astrasim,hotiPaper,FlexFlow,NVidiaSwitch}.

+There are fundamental limits to the bandwidth that can be provided even by high-speed rack-scale fabrics (such as NVLink~\cite{NVlink}), and thus there has been a growing interest in platforms that integrate multiple NPUs together in the same package.
+Cerebras~\cite{Cerebras} demonstrated one extreme incarnation of this idea in the form of a monolithic wafer with NPUs connected to one another.
+More cost- and yield-effective approaches include silicon/organic interposer-based approaches~\cite{Simba,hwang2020centaur} or using Silicon Interconnect Fabric~(Si-IF), which bonds chiplets directly onto a full thickness silicon \emph{wafer} without needing a package~\cite{waferScaleGPU, WaferScaleChiplets,WaferScaleSwitches}. \emph{In this work, we assume a passive, interconnect-only wafer-scale substrate onto which chiplets are bonded at fine pitch similar to Si-IF or TSMC-SoW~\cite{tsmc-sow}.
+This allows for heterogeneous integration of compute, memory, and network chiplets from disparate technologies, unlike the monolithic Cerebras approach.}